 Shannon capacity results indicate that the transmission rate can increase as a linear function of the available spectrum, multiplied by a logarithmic function of the transmit energy.
-Wireless communications relies on two key attributes, which are also traditionally considered at its inherent bottlenecks.
-First, the spectrum is shared, resulting in mutual interference among wireless links operating over the same spectrum.
-Second, transmission channel includes a multitude of propagation paths, resulting in multi-path fading.
-Multi-path fading in turn can result in deep fades when signals received through different transmission paths add destructively.
-In many scenarios of practical interest, the transmission paths change only slowly with time (slow fading), potentially resulting in a long lasting degradation of the received Signal-to-Noise-Ratio ($S\!N\!R$), referred to as deep fades.
+Wireless communication relies on two key attributes, traditionally considered its inherent bottlenecks.
+First, the spectrum is shared, causing interference among wireless links operating over the same spectrum.
+Second, the transmission channel includes a multitude of propagation paths, resulting in multi-path fading.
+Multi-path fading creates deep fades when signals received through different transmission paths add destructively.
+In many scenarios of practical interest, the transmission paths change slowly with time (slow fading), potentially resulting in a long-lasting degradation of the received signal-to-noise ratio (SNR), referred to as deep fades.

-Multiple-Input Multiple-Output (MIMO) antenna systems embrace the above two attributes towards improving the spectrum/power efficiency~\cite{NN1}\!\!\cite{NN2}\!\!\cite{NN3}, as well as in dealing with deep fades~\cite{NN4}.
-In particular, the fact that signals transmitted from different transmit antennas will be superimposed at each receive antenna results in an input-output relationship captured in the form a matrix multiplication.
-The fact that such a channel matrix is, with high probability, non-singular is shown to (asymptotically) result in a linear scaling of rate with $\min(A_T,A_R)$, where $A_T$ and $A_R$ are the number of transmit antennas and the number of receive antennas, respectively.
-This phenomenon mimics the linear scaling of rate vs. spectrum by just using more transmit/receive antennas.
-It also enables combating deep fades by introducing redundancy among data to be transmitted/received through separate propagation paths.
-The improvement in spectrum efficiency, for large values of $S\!N\!R$, is captured in the so-called Multiplexing Gain, where MG$=\min(A_T,A_R)$.
-MG appears as a scale factor, times the $\log(S\!N\!R$), in the expression of rate as a function of $S\!N\!R$ for $S\!N\!R\rightarrow\infty$.
-It is also known that, to combat slow fading, the degrees of freedom offered by MIMO systems can be used to create diversity.
-Diversity order, which in essence captures the number of independent paths (independent gains) involved in the end-to-end transmission, can be increased, but only at the cost of a reduction in MG~\cite{NN5}.
+Multiple-input multiple-output (MIMO) antenna systems embrace the above attributes towards improving the spectrum/power efficiency~\cite{NN1, NN2, NN3}, as well as dealing with deep fades~\cite{NN4}.
+The first attribute means signals sent from different transmit antennas add up at each receive antenna.
+Consequently, the input-output relationship is captured in the form of matrix multiplication.
+Due to the second attribute, such a channel matrix is, with a high probability, non-singular, resulting in a linear scaling of rate with $\min(A_T, A_R)$, where $A_T$ is the number of transmit antennas and $A_R$ is the number of receive antennas.
+The term $\min(A_T,A_R)$ is the improvement in spectrum efficiency due to MIMO and is referred to as the multiplexing gain (MG).
+MG appears as a scale factor times the $\log(\mathsf{SNR})$, in the expression of the rate as a function of SNR for $\mathsf{SNR}\rightarrow\infty$.
+MIMO also helps to combat deep fades by introducing redundancy among data transmitted/received through separate propagation paths.
+It is well-known that tackling slow-fading by creating diversity in MIMO systems comes at the cost of a reduction in degrees of freedom (i.e., MG) \cite{NN5}.